nasa/trick/docs/tutorial/TutVariableServer.md

 * **trick.var_unpause()**

 The [**var_pause**](#api-var-pause), and [**var_unpause**](#api-var-unpause)
-commandsare generally used at the beginning, and ending of variable server session configurations. [**var_pause**](#api-var-pause) tells the variable server to stop sending data, if it is. [**var_unpause**](#api-var-unpause), tells the variable server to start sending data.
+commands are generally used at the beginning, and ending of variable server session configurations. [**var_pause**](#api-var-pause) tells the variable server to stop sending data, if it is. [**var_unpause**](#api-var-unpause), tells the variable server to start sending data.